Estonian Institute of Historical Memory

 Journalist, Communication Consultant

-Historian, Professor of Estonian Contemporary History at the University of Tartu, Co-Founder of the Estonian Institute of Historical Memory
+Historian, Professor of Estonian History at the University of Tartu, Co-Founder of the Estonian Institute of Historical Memory

 Founder of the Institute:

 Toomas Hendrik Ilves

 President of the Republic of Estonia in 2006–2016

 Researcher of law and economics, and former President of the European Parliament from 1989-1992

 Timothy Garton Ash (United Kingdom)